India has loved marine animals such as fish, shrimp, oyster, lobster, crab, eel, squid – along with its rich culinary traditions – for centuries.

 This is the reason many home cooks prefer it for their quick day meals or elegant dinner recipes.

-Tilapia an excellent source of protein and essential nutrients is known to be commonly farmed and to have the ability to absorb the flavors well.
+Tilapia is rich in protein and essential nutrients, is commonly farmed, and has the ability to absorb flavors well.

 People use it to prepare various dishes like dry fries, masala fish, and even some fusion recipes.

-Its soft flesh and quick cooking time make it a perfect choice for beginner cooks.
+Its lean protein, soft flesh, and quick cooking time make it a perfect choice for beginner cooks & weight-conscious people.

-Hilsa which can improve your heart health & brain health is very popular in states like West Bengal, Odisha, Assam, and Andhra Pradesh and is also referred to as llisa or pulasa.
+Hilsa, which can improve your heart health, brain health & boost bone development, is very popular in states like West Bengal, Odisha, Assam, and Andhra Pradesh, and is also referred to as llisa or pulasa.

 It has got a distinct taste to it and has a fine bone structure.